Install GNOME Desktop Environment in FreeBSD 10.2

 pkg install gnome3

 This will take a while depending upon the speed of your Internet connection.
-Grab a cup of coffee and sit back.

-/proc file system to be mounted automatically during system startup.
+GNOME requires /proc file system to be mounted automatically during system startup.

-To do so, edit file
+To do so, edit file /etc/fstab:

 For editing files, I prefer nano editor than vi editor.
 Nano editor is much friendly to me.